gravity-ui/uikit/src/components/Breadcrumbs/README.md

 import {Breadcrumbs} from '@gravity-ui/uikit';
 ```

 `Breadcrumbs` is a navigation element that shows the current location of a page within a website’s hierarchy.
-It provides links to users to go back to higher levels in the hierarchy, making it easier to navigate a site with multiple layers.
+It provides links that allow users to return to higher levels in the hierarchy, making it easier to navigate a site with multiple layers.
 Breadcrumbs are especially useful for large websites and applications with a hierarchical organization of pages.

 ## Appearance